fa-submit/STTP-Net/README.md

 # Balancing-Act
-Balancing Act: Long-Tailed Class Imbalanced Learning with Multi-Head Network and Hybrid Mixup Strategy
+STTP-Net: Sampling-Tailored Two-Pronged Network for Long-Tailed Class Imbalance Learning

 Repo contains the implementation of ResNet-50 for image-net-Lt dataset.